ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

         This function cannot be used when the resulting shared secret is required for multiple key derivations.

         Instead, the application can call `psa_key_agreement()` to obtain the shared secret as a derivation key.
-This key can be used as input to as many key derivation operations as required.
+This key can be used as input to as many key-derivation operations as required.

 Support macros
 --------------